DeluxeOwl/gh-stars-backup/README.md

 - you will need a Github PAT (personal access token) with scope `repo` and `user`.
   - [creating a github PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+# Installation

+- if you have go installed: `go install github.com/DeluxeOwl/gh-stars-backup@latest`
+- install the binary for your OS from the [github releases tab](https://github.com/DeluxeOwl/gh-stars-backup/releases).

 # Usage

 ```sh